 Also, shoppers acquired via referrals have a 37% higher retention rate and 81% of customers are more likely to engage with brands that have reward programs.

 You can provide a discount to the recipient and some cashback or loyalty points to the giver.
-With a referral program, prospects coming to your eCommerce store get their social proof from someone they already trust.
+With a referral program in your email marketing strategy, prospects coming to your eCommerce store get their social proof from someone they already trust.

 12. Send Back in Stock alerts